 When I was six years old my father gave me a ratha and encouraged to observe functions such as the Ratha-yatra and Dola-yatra ceremonies.
 I was performing the Ratha-yatra in my neighborhood.
 He used to spend money liberally for distributing prasada to us children and our friends.
 I received this training from the very beginning.
 Somehow or other I had this spark of Krishna consciousness, and my father detected it.

-I am very much indebted to my father, for he took care of me in such a way that I became perfectly Krsna conscious.
+I am very much indebted to my father, for he took care of me in such a way that I became perfectly Krishna conscious.
 He taught me how to play the mridanga drum.
 My mother was against.
 There were two teachers: one for teaching me A-B-C-D, and one for teaching me mridanga.
 The first one was waiting and the other teacher was teaching me how to play on mridanga.
 My mother would be dissatisfied.
 She was angry that “What is this nonsense?
-Are you teaching mridanga?
+You are teaching mridanga?
 What he will do with this mridanga?”
 But my father would say, “No, no, he must learn a little mridanga.”

 Meeting His Spiritual Master